aotabekov91/willmann/README.md

 Say, you want to quickly search for country-specific information [e.g., its population, location on the map, etc].
 Then, you can do the following:

-1. Parse needed information form the wikipedia
+1. Parse needed information from the wikipedia [and probably save it in a sqlite/postgresql database using tables so that the first step is done only once]
 2. Create a new mode that displays this info

 ### 1st stage